Looking for a convenient way to skin a deer after your hunt?

 - Lift Height.
 Whether you are building your own setup or purchasing a full hoist, make sure it is tall enough for the area and heights you want to be working at.

 - Weight.
 Weight is most important if you are considering a portable hoist.
 If you are going to be moving it around you will probably prefer it isn’t overly heavy.
+Something like a good deer cart can help a lot to transport it.

 - Quality/Durability.
 Many manufacturers have outsourced their production to different locations in order to cut costs.
 It is important to keep an eye out for a design that has had recent quality issues as this might be a sign of a products quality degrading.